Why can freelancers not directly issue fapiaos?

 Here, 0.2 corresponds to the standard 20% deduction, and 0.8 to the applicable tax rate of 20%.

 Therefore, the freelancer will get paid ¥8,400 net.

-However, obtaining fapiaos from freelancers is not always required for tax deduction.
-As long as the taxes withheld and the monthly fee are below ¥100,000, the amount is exempt from VAT and a simple service invoice as well as the service agreement are enough for the client company to deduct taxes.
+However, obtaining fapiaos from freelancers is not always required for a tax deduction.
+As long as the taxes withheld and the monthly fee is below RMB 100,000, the amount is exempt from VAT and a simple service invoice, as well as the service agreement, is enough for the client company to deduct taxes.

 (This article was published in October 2019, and was updated in November 2020.)

 S.J.
 Grand’s tax and accountancy services extend to assisting your business with managing invoices and tax concerns for your business.
 Contact us for consultation and assistance.

 Moreover, our latest Cloud-based company solution can help your business automate your operations including expense, invoicing, and billing functions.
 Check out our Kwikdroid page to learn more and see the prices and packages we offer, no matter the size or type of company.